 TA: Do you have any good airport or flight hacks for people traveling by plane?

 Danila: If you have a long layover, with long flights, it's worth paying for premium lounge access, even if you're flying coach.
 Some credit cards will give you this, or there are apps where you can buy one-time use.
 Also, I always check out Premium Economy flight prices.
 For long-haul flights, it's often a not too expensive option.
 And patience, endless amounts of patience -- it's been a hard thing for me to achieve, but I'm getting there!

 TA: What is the best piece of travel advice you've ever been given?

 Danila: Back up everything, everywhere!
-I'm really well organised with documents: photograph everything: passport, birth certificate, drivers licence, visas, tickets, etc. Keep them in the cloud (Google drive or similar), keep on your phone, keep on an external hard drive that you keep separately from your laptop.
+I'm really well organized with documents.
+Photograph everything: passport, birth certificate, drivers license, visas, tickets, etc. Keep them in the cloud (Google drive or similar), keep on your phone, keep on an external hard drive that you keep separately from your laptop.
 Email them to a family member or trusted friend.
 But I forgot my own advice in my haste to tidy up a huge amount of photos.
 I thought I had them backed up externally, and ended up deleting the majority of my photos from northern India.
 Not a terminal disaster, but very sad for me!

 TA: Is there something you think most travelers worry too much about?